evgeniums/cpp-validator/README.md

 ## Introduction

 Modern C++ header-only library for validation of variables, objects and containers.
+Basic usage of the library includes two steps:

+- first, define a validator using almost declarative syntax;
+- then, apply the validator to objects that must be validated and check the results.

+There are a lot of options for validator extension and customization.
+During validation a text report describing an error can be constructed.
+Reports can be translated and widely customised.

+Cpp-validator can be used to validate:
+- plain variables;
+- properties of objects, where a property can be accessed either as object's variable or object's method;
+- contents and properties of containers;
+- nested containers and objects.

-The library can be used with various platforms and compilers that support C++14 and/or C++17 standards.
+The library was tested with clang, gcc and msvc compilers that support C++14 and/or C++17 standards.

-The library was tested with clang, gcc and msvc compilers.
 Tested operating systems include Linux, Windows, macOS, iOS and Android platforms.

 _The README and reference documentation are under construction yet._